gopalakrishnanarjun/pydatalens/docs/USAGE.md

 ## Example Usage

-Here’s a complete example of using PyDataLens:
+Here’s a complete example of using pydatalens:

 ```python
 import pandas as pd